 MRI equipment can be very expensive, costing hundreds of thousands of dollars.
 This puts them out of reach of many smaller institutions.
 MRI images have also been known to contain distortions known as artifacts.
 This can lead to blurring of images, or “ghosting”, and false positive results.
 Artifacts can be caused by a number of things including motion of the animal, such as breathing, presence of metal or other foreign objects in the body, and improper shielding or equipment failures.

-Plastics One is proud to serve the research community with the creation of MRI compatible lines of cannulas for injection and electrodes for electrophysiology.
+P1 Technologies is proud to serve the research community with the creation of MRI compatible lines of cannulas for injection and electrodes for electrophysiology.